fr4nkR/Canary-Tokens/README.md

-# Upload John Deere Canary Tokens alerts to Security Hub
+# Upload your own/company Canary Tokens alerts to Security Hub

 # What Are Canary Tokens?